Marek Čmejla

-Marek Čmejla (born 7 June 1967) is a Czech entrepreneur and musician.
+Marek Čmejla (born 7 June 1967) is a Czech entrepreneur, fraudster and musician.

 Career

 Čmejla completed his studies in technical cybernetics at the Faculty of Electrical Engineering of the Czech Technical University in Prague and has acted as a manager at NFMG Financial Management Group (NFMG), Appian Group and other companies.

 In the 1990s, he was the bass guitarist of the band Tichá Dohoda.
 In 2013, he co-founded the band Všichni Svatí, which released its debut album “Vytáhni mě z davu” (“Pull Me Out of the Crowd”) in 2013.

 Čmejla can be labelled, with a bit of hyperbole, the embodiment of the American dream in the Czech environment.
 He started his entrepreneurial activities while still at university, first selling books.
 After a number of years working freelance, he partnered up with a classmate from basic school, Petr Kraus, who founded NFMG, a financial group, in the mid-1990s.
 NFMG gradually became one of the most important non-banking companies in the Czech Republic.
 Mr Čmejla was the company’s Deputy Chairman of the Board of Directors.

 NFMG was originally established by Petr Kraus and Antonín Koláček.
 Over time, Čmejla acquired fifty percent of NFMG, and held on to this share until 2001, when he sold it to Kraus.
 In 2002, he became the CEO of Appian Group Europe.

 In 2003, Čmejla, together with Jiří Diviš, coordinated the strategic entrance of Appian Group into Škoda Plzeň, which, following Lubomír Soudek’s era, was in a state of clinical death.
 Appian Group purchased a part of the company for 350 million Czech crowns from the State and the remainder from the receiver in bankruptcy for 450 million crowns.
 The company then underwent successful restructuring, and today is a leading producer of transportation systems.